ljeanner/azure-ipaas-workshop/docs/workshop.md

 ## Detect a file upload event (15 min)

+TODO: Add a brief summary of the steps before heading to the lab steps

 ### Secure connections between Azure Services with Managed Identities

 Managed Identities in Azure allow resources to authenticate securely to other Azure services.
 This feature eliminates the need to manage secrets or keys, reducing the risk of accidental exposure and simplifying maintenance.
-By enabling seamless and secure communication between resources, Managed Identities promote a stronger security model that relies on Azure's identity platform for authentication.
+By enabling seamless and secure communication between resources, Managed Identities promote a stronger security model that relies on Azure's identity platform ([MS Entra ID](https://www.microsoft.com/fr-fr/security/business/identity-access/microsoft-entra-id)) for authentication.

 <div class="info" data-title="Note">